bastiaanterhorst/site/content/notes/2020-07-15-career-framework/index.md

 ## Living the framework
 After the initial levelling managers communicated all levels to their reports.
 At this moment we do not internally disclose the levels everyone is on, as we felt that would be too much change in one go.

-As these things go, the work of creating a career framework  inspired a few follow up initiatives that are either planned or already underway: embedding the career framework in how we do performance management, and having the framework inform our recruitment proces are the two most important ones.
+As these things go, the work of creating a career framework  inspired a few follow up initiatives that are either planned or already underway: embedding the career framework in how we do performance management, and having the framework inform our recruitment process are the two most important ones.

 Soon after finishing the framework we decided this work needed to become public.
 We were able to produce our framework in a relatively short time because of the material that was available online, and we felt it our duty to give back what we had learned as well.
 We hope that publishing our process and final framework will inspire others to create frameworks of their own, and follow through when the going gets tough.